Starting point and OS Grid reference:

 park is quite steep and rocky hence the amber traffic light but it is not

 very long and should not present undue difficulty.

-The walk starts from a parking area on a
+The walk starts from a

 remote lane running from Ilkley to near Bolton Abbey via Langbar.
 From